WHO'S

 crate is your dog's "den".
 Start crate training by feeding him

 his dinner in his crate.
-Close the door and let him stay there for an hour
+Close the door and let him stay there for an

-his crate until he's quiet and settled.
+out of his crate until he's quiet and settled.
 At bedtime, show him an

 irresistible goodie, tell him to SIT and when he does, throw the goodie